EvanGottschalk/ConnectFour/README.md

 <!-- ROADMAP -->
 ## Roadmap

 I created this program as my final project for CS111 in 2011 at SUNY Binghamton.
-Ever since then, it sat untouched on an external harddrive as I worked on new projects.
+For 10 years, it sat untouched on an external harddrive as I worked on new projects.

+On 5/31, I unearthed it and ran it for the first time.
+To my surprise, it ran (mostly) without error!

+Since rediscovering it, I fixed its errors, and added a new feature that I always wanted the original to have: animation.
+Specifically, an animation of the Connect Four chips falling into place.
+I added this new feature via the `time` package.

 Its current functionality is limited to playing Connect Four with another person in-person.
 I am hoping to further develop the code by adding several features: